system76/docs/_articles/package-manager-pop.md

 sudo apt install pop-desktop
 ```

-If <u>Software Updater</u> indicates that some remote repositories can't be reached, open the <u>Software & Updates</u> program and look in the **Other Software** tab for the broken repository.
-Either remove the repository, or search for the software vendor to determine what has happened to their software server.
-Sometimes the version of the repo (xenial, yakkety, zesty, artful, etc) needs changing to match the current version of the operating system.
+If the Pop!_Shop indicates that some remote repositories can't be reached, open [Repoman](/articles/manage-repos-pop) and look in the **Extra Sources** page for the broken repository.
+Either disable or remove the repository, or search for the software vendor to determine what has happened to their software server.
+Sometimes the version of the repo (xenial, bionic, focal, groovy, etc) needs changed to match the current version of the operating system.

 ## Useful Programs